 The importance of understanding and speaking a language cannot be denied and at Ampleforth we believe learning a language to be an integral part of a well-rounded education.
 We are a school where 30% of our students come from overseas and all of our students benefit greatly from the opportunity that this brings to encounter the language and culture which they are studying in an authentic setting.

-Our four mainstream modern foreign languages are French, Spanish, German and Italian, which are taught at GCSE and A level.
+Our mainstream modern foreign languages are French, Spanish, and German, which are taught at GCSE and A level.
 Students normally study two of these in Year 9, continuing with one or both to GCSE in Year 10 and Year 11.
 Mandarin Chinese is introduced in Activity time by our Chinese language assistant and is also offered as a private tuition option.

-Our trips to France, Spain or Germany are always well-subscribed and participating in the UK Linguistic Olympiad is an opportunity for all students of all disciplines, and particularly for those who like logic, to show their linguistic ability: on average a third of the entrants are awarded Gold, Silver and Bronze certificates.
-Every year we mark the celebration of the European Day of Languages and, regularly, we enter the students for national competitions like Vocab Express.
+Our trips to France, Spain or Germany are always well-subscribed and participating in the UK Linguistic Olympiad activity is an opportunity for all students of all disciplines, and particularly for those who like logic, to show their linguistic ability.
 From organised events like those mentioned to the most informal social interaction, or the mentoring that native and advanced learners offer to other students, the school breathes a unique multilingual flavour of which we are proud.

 Our mission as a school, and as a department, is: